Minnesota Secretary Of State - Vote early in person

 Hours

 For most elections, absentee voting locations must be open during their normal business hours starting 46 days before the election.
-In addition, locations offering absentee ballots for federal, state or county elections must be open:
+Locations offering absentee ballots for federal, state or county elections must also be open:

 Some local jurisdictions may provide additional absentee voting days or hours beyond the above required days and times.
 Call your jurisdiction for more information.